 Current student Alexanne Pilon was undertaking her final module before completing her Thesis, and after travelling from Canada had endured one period of quarantine on arrival to the UK.

 On working with Dr Errickson and taking part in the module Alex said of her experience:

 “He has had a great sense to work out what we need to do and what he needs to show me.
 He knows what I want to learn and he’s been really helpful to show me all the techniques and skills that go along with an excavation like this such as planning, excavating, drying out, trowelling and all the other parts of an exercise like this.

 He’s been fantastic with keeping me in the loop with everything happening across both trenches, so although I might not know everything that is going on, he’s been really understanding to talk me through the important parts and make this module really worthwhile.
 It’s been a lot of fun getting to know everyone and with so many people with different experiences and meet people at different stages of their career in forensics, and it has helped build a connection and let me learn from each of them.”

-The module runs once a year, and with the next one due to take place in May 2021 and with suitable sites already being planned for the future, which include an uncovered, but known Roman villa near Northampton.
+The module runs once a year with suitable sites already being planned for the future, which includes an uncovered, but known Roman villa near Northampton.

 The students and archaeologists that will get a chance to undertake this will once again have an exciting prospect of uncovering the history of the British Isles.

 If you’d like to find out more about the module and its relevant Master’s along with Cranfield Forensic Institute courses you can visit the following pages: